dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tr>
 <tr class="odd">
 <td>followup</td>
-<td>When this parameter is true, the filter only returns TEIs that has an enrollment with status followup.</td>
+<td>When this parameter is true, the filter only returns TEIs that have an enrollment with status followup.</td>
 <td></td>
 </tr>
 <tr class="even">
 <td>enrollmentCreatedPeriod</td>
-<td>Period object containing a period which the enrollment must be created.
+<td>Period object containing a period in which the enrollment must be created.
 See <em>Period</em> definition table below.</td>
 <td>{ &quot;periodFrom&quot;: -15, &quot;periodTo&quot;: 15}</td>
 </tr>
 <tr class="odd">